Natural homotopy of multipointed d-spaces: From multipointed d-spaces to directed spaces

 \begin{nota} Denote by $\mathcal{I}(\ell)$ the set of non-decreasing continuous maps from $[0,1]$ to $[0,\ell]$.
 Note that an element of $\mathcal{I}(\ell)$ can be a constant map. \end{nota}

-\bd \cite[Definition~1.1]{mg} \cite[Definition~4.1]{DAT_book} A \textit{directed space} is a pair $X=(|X|,d(X))$ such that \begin{itemize} \item $|X|$ is a topological space; \item $d(X)$ is a set of continuous paths from $[0,1]$ to $|X|$; \item $d(X)$ contains all constant paths; \item $d(X)$ is closed under normalized composition; \item $d(X)$ is closed under reparametrization by an element of $\mathcal{I}(1)$. \end{itemize} The space $|X|$ is called the \textit{underlying topological space}.
+\bd \cite[Definition~1.1]{mg} \cite[Definition~4.1]{DAT_book} A \textit{directed space} is a pair $X=(|X|,d(X))$ consisting of a topological space $|X|$ and a set $d(X)$ of continuous paths from $[0,1]$ to $|X|$ satisfying the following axioms: \begin{itemize} \item $d(X)$ contains all constant paths; \item $d(X)$ is closed under normalized composition; \item $d(X)$ is closed under reparametrization by an element of $\mathcal{I}(1)$. \end{itemize} The space $|X|$ is called the \textit{underlying topological space} or the \textit{state space}.
 The elements of $d(X)$ are called \textit{directed paths}.
 A morphism of directed spaces is a continuous map between the underlying topological spaces which takes a directed path of the source to a directed path of the target.
 The category of directed spaces is denoted by $\ptop{}$.
 Write $\vec{P}(X)(u,v)$ for the space of directed paths of $X$ from $u$ to $v$ equipped with the $\Delta$-kelleyfication of the compact-open topology. \ed

 We use the terminology \textit{directed space} instead of the one of \textit{$d$-space} to avoid any confusion in this work with the \textit{multipointed $d$-spaces}.
-Besides, directed spaces have directed paths and multipointed $d$-spaces have execution paths.
+Likewise, directed spaces have directed paths and multipointed $d$-spaces have execution paths.

 The category $\ptop{}$ is locally presentable.
 In particular, it is bicomplete.
 The proof is not strictly speaking in \cite{FR} although the latter paper contains the material.
-It suffices to start with a small relational universal strict Horn theory $\mathcal{T}$ axiomatizing $\top$ (without equality by \cite[Theorem~3.6]{FR} when $\top$ is the category of $\Delta$-generated spaces, and with equality by \cite[Proposition~B.18]{leftproperflow} when $\top$ is the category of $\Delta$-Hausdorff $\Delta$-generated spaces).
+It suffices to start from a small relational universal strict Horn theory $\mathcal{T}$ axiomatizing $\top$ (without equality by \cite[Theorem~3.6]{FR} when $\top$ is the category of $\Delta$-generated spaces, and with equality by \cite[Proposition~B.18]{leftproperflow} when $\top$ is the category of $\Delta$-Hausdorff $\Delta$-generated spaces).
 The notion of directed space is axiomatized using the axioms expounded in the proof of \cite[Theorem~4.2]{FR}.
 The proof is complete thanks to \cite[Theorem~5.30]{TheBook}.